 Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families

 The Supreme Court established the Children's Commission in 2007 with the overall goal of improving the child welfare system by increasing public awareness of challenges facing children and families involved in the child welfare system and bringing attention to this important issue through judicial leadership, reforming judicial practice, and informing policy affecting child welfare.
-The Children's Commission is a leading collaborative partner in most every aspect of child welfare reform in Texas.
+The Children's Commission is a leading collaborative partner in

 The state of Texas is the legal parent to some 30,000 children because of allegations of abuse or neglect.
 Courts play a critical role in determining their future because once lawsuits alleging abuse or neglect are filed, courts become the ultimate arbiter of what happens to these children.
 No child enters or leaves foster care without a court order.
 A judge decides where the child will live, with whom, and for how long.
 Every day, Texas courts decide whether a child goes home or to a relative, visits a sibling, or becomes legally free for adoption.
 Too often, Texas courts lack the resources necessary to make good decisions.

 The Children's Commission is chaired by Justice Eva Guzman.
 Members include Department of Family and Protective Services (DFPS) and Child Protective Services (CPS) executive leadership, non-profit foundation and state bar leaders, private attorneys, legislators, judges, other elected officials, and child welfare stakeholders.